 - 6 points

-- Indicative assessments in this unit are as follows: (1) in-class presentation and paper; (2) research essay; and (3) in-class participation.
+Indicative assessments in this unit are as follows: (1) presentation; (2) research paper; and (3) participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)